SvetoslavKazandzhiev/Vanilla-art/README.md

 It's a community website for creative people.
 It is a place where you can post your art (no matter what form it takes) to share and get feedback on, a place where artists, even amateur-level artists, can post their works publicly and let others to leave comments, reviews, or hit the favorite button on their artworks.
-DeviantArt is great primarily for beginner and aspiring artists because it lets you showcase your work, mingle with others who are artists by themselves (even artists of specific interest(s), e.g. fans of a certain celebrity/movie/series who draw fan-arts), and receive constructive feedbacks.
+VanillaArt is great primarily for beginner and aspiring artists because it lets you showcase your work, mingle with others who are artists by themselves (even artists of specific interest(s), e.g. fans of a certain celebrity/movie/series who draw fan-arts), and receive constructive feedbacks.